 10 Destinations for Your South Dakota Road Trip

 Many of these attractions were featured in the South Dakota road trip video above.
-Destinations are listed in the order of our road trip
+Destinations are listed in the order of our road trip in the Class B Adventure Van.

 1. The Mammoth Site